UW-PSI/SalishSeaModel-analysis/README.rst

 ************************
 Salish Sea Model analysis at Puget Sound Institute
 ************************
 This repository contains a collection of post-processing files designed to create tables, graphics, and movies from Salish Sea Model output.
-This post-processing system relies on a `.yaml` configuration file for organizing file paths (as well as other information) and a `shapefile` that provides information for each model node (e.g. depth, region name, etc).
+I was hired to run existing scripts to create baseline graphics and then develop more advanced analysis methods; however, the scripts weren't provided, so I needed to develop my own.
+The advantage of doing so was that it allowed me to develop a system from the ground up.
+My system relies on `bash scripts` running `SLURM arrays` that facilitate batch processing of multiple runs.
+In addition, I use `.yaml` configuration files to organizing file paths and run information as well as a `shapefile` as the source of information for each model node (e.g. depth, region name, etc).
+The shapefile was developed by Kevin Bogue and is version controled in a different repository (`SalishSeaModel-grid` in [UW-PSI](https://github.com/UW-PSI/)).
 See `Project Contributors`_ for a list of those who have contributed to this system and `Cookbook`_ for recipes on how to use the files in this repository to cook up graphics, tables, and movies.

 Licenses
 ========